Sylvia Plath effect

 Although many studies (e.g., Andreasen, 1987; Jamison, 1989; Ludwig, 1995) have demonstrated that creative writers are prone to mental illness, this relationship has not been examined in depth.

 Kaufman himself wrote an editorial for Europe’s Journal of Psychology classifying his essay as inaccurate and stated "As I matured and studied more aspects of creativity, I was less thrilled about the Sylvia Plath Effect legacy [...]
 I made several arguments against the importance of my own work".

 Plath's illness and suicide have spawned many articles in scientific journals, but almost all have been focused on issues of psychodynamic explanation and have been unsuccessful in dealing directly with the clinical history and diagnosis.
-Undeniably, the view has been broadly proliferated that hers was a typical manic-depressive illness.
+The view has been broadly proliferated that hers was a typical Bipolar disorder.

 Supporting evidence

 In one study, 1,629 writers were analyzed for signs of mental illness.
 Female poets were found to be significantly more likely to experience mental illness than female fiction writers or male writers of any type.
 Another study extended the analysis to 520 eminent women (poets, fiction writers, non-fiction writers, visual artists, politicians, and actresses), and again found the poets to be significantly more likely to experience mental illness.

 In another study performed by the Department of Psychiatry at the University of Kentucky Medical Center, female writers were found to be more likely to suffer not only from mood disorders, but also from panic attacks, general anxiety, drug abuse, and eating disorders.
 The rates of multiple mental disorders were also higher among these writers.
 Although it was not explored in depth, abuse during childhood (physical or sexual) also loomed as a possible contributor to psychological issues in adulthood.
 The cumulative psychopathology scores of subjects, their reported exposure to abuse during childhood, mental difficulties in their mothers, and the combined creativity scores of their parents represented significant predictors of their illnesses.
 The high rates of certain emotional disorders in female writers suggested a direct relationship between creativity and psychopathology, but the relationships were not clear-cut.
 As the results of the predictive analysis indicated, familial and environmental factors also appeared to play a role.